coder/semhub/README.md

 Should probably set up a script to do this automatically as part of CI/CD.

-## Misc dev notes
+## Todos

+1. Cache searches on Cloudflare KV.
+On public, non-logged in page, we will have a short list of suggested searches.
+We will cache these to speed up results.
+1. Deal with webhook that comes from user revocation of GitHub App

+## Known issues

-When bulk inserting using Drizzle, make sure that the array in `values()` is not empty.
+1. When bulk inserting using Drizzle, make sure that the array in `values()` is not empty.
 Hence the various checks to either early return if the array is empty or making such insertions conditional.
 If we accidentally pass an empty array, an error will be thrown, disrupting the control flow.
 TODO: enforce this by using ESLint?

-## Known issues / todos

-1. Set up proper OAuth to allow users to log in and authorise to load issues from private repos.
 1. Need some way to deal with error logging.
 Logging for SST-deployed workers is off by default (can turn it on via console, but it'll be overridden at the next update).
 At scale, will need to set something up so we will be informed of unknown errors.